-Effective July 29, 2011 and August 15, 2012, the School District entered into lease agreements which were 10 and 11 year lease agreements with Spectrum Holdings, Inc. for the lease of excess spectrum capacity on Education Broadband Service licenses currently held by School District.
-These licenses were granted to the School District by the Federal Communications Commission (FCC).
-The lease agreements with Spectrum Holdings, Inc. include two additional renewal terms of 10 years each that become effective automatically conditioned only upon the lessee's desire to not extend the agreement and the FCC approval of the renewal of the agreements.
-Affective August 7, 2020, Spectrum Holdings, Inc. assigned all of its right, title, and interest of the leases to SoniqWave Networks LLC.
-The lease agreements require monthly lease payments over the term of the lease, of which \$32,933.50 was recognized during fiscal year 2022 as a general revenue on the Statement of Activities.
+Effective August 14, 2010, the School District entered into a 7-year lease agreement, which is renewable in 7-year increments up to 30 years, with Clearwire Spectrum Holdings III, LLC for the lease of excess spectrum capacity on Education Broadband Service licenses currently held by School District.
+These licenses were granted to the School District by the Federal Communications Commission.
+The lease agreement requires monthly lease payments over the term of the lease, of which \$81,284.66 was recognized during fiscal year 2022 as a general revenue on the Statement of Activities.